isomerpages/ura-lkywcp/_laureates/1-special-mentions.md

 title: Special Mentions
 permalink: /special-mentions/
 image: /images/laureates/worldmap-special-mentions.jpg
-description: Every cycle, cities with outstanding urban initiatives are selected as Special Mentions to further the sharing of these lessons.
+description: In each cycle, cities with outstanding urban initiatives are selected as Special Mentions to further the sharing of these lessons.
 published: true
 ---

 ![Special Mentions](/images/laureates/worldmap-special-mentions.jpg/)

-Every cycle, cities with outstanding urban initiatives are selected as Special Mentions to further the sharing of these lessons.
+In each cycle, cities with outstanding urban initiatives are selected as Special Mentions to further the sharing of these lessons.

 #### **Cities**